stasiselectronics/BatteryBoost/README.md

 This respository contains the source files for a boost circuit designed to boost the voltage from a lithium battery to anywhere between 5 and 24 Volts.

+The module includes a battery management system to help make recharging as easy as plugging in the microUSB cable.

 ## KiCAD

 This board has been designed in KiCAD, the wonderful open-source Electronics CAD software!